MicrosoftDocs/power-pages-docs/power-pages-docs/templates/after-school.md

 # Program registration template

 The program registration template is designed to show you the capabilities of a registration site.
 We've chosen the example of registering for after school classes.
-This template might be useful for any industry or organization wishing to create a registration portal.
+This template might be useful for any industry or organization wishing to create a registration website.

 :::image type="content" source="media/school.png" alt-text="The program registration template landing page.":::